 - How to draw a clownfish, octopus, angelfish, jellyfish, can be learned from the video.

 - Once all this is done outline the drawing using a black sketch pen, or you can use a green sketch pen for seaweeds as per your choice.

 - Rub the drawing after outline for neatness and to remove pencil marks.

 - First, color the rocks using yellow ochre and use brown to shade on one side, then use ochre to blend these two colors.
 At last, you can do yellow on the lighter area and little black over brown on the darker portion.

-- For the seaweeds fill light green first, now put a little dark green on one side and again blend both the colors using the lighter green shade.
+- For the seaweed, fill light green first, now put a little dark green on one side and again blend both the colors using the lighter green shade.

-- On the left side, sea weeds use purple and lilac and mix both.
+- On the left side seaweed, use purple and lilac and mix both.

 - Now use orange on the corals and red on one side.
 Now mix both colors using orange.
 You can try circular movements to mix the colors if you fail to get the desired result with spreading.

 - On angel fish use medium yellow for the body and black for the texture.
-Do same on the baby angel fishes.
+Do the same on the baby angelfish.

 - Fill peach color in the octopus and brown strokes on all around the face.
 Add brown on each of its tentacles and mix both the colors using the lighter shade which is a peach here.

 - Color the jellyfish pink and use rose pink for shading on both sides of its body.